ropensci/roweb3/content/blog/2022-06-09-devguide-0.8.0/index.md

 ## Updated Editors' Guide

-The [*Editors Guide* Chapter](https://devguide.ropensci.org/editorguide.html) now includes an additional section on "Answering Reviewers Questions", with links to a few previous reviews in which editors have worked with reviewers and package authors to implement major package changes prior to ultimate acceptance.
+The [*Editors' Guide* Chapter](https://devguide.ropensci.org/editorguide.html) now includes an additional section on "Answering Reviewers' Questions", with links to a few previous reviews in which editors have worked with reviewers and package authors to implement major package changes prior to ultimate acceptance.

 ## More automation